Use IBM AIX 7.1 with ONTAP

 SAN Toolkit

-The tool kit is installed automatically when you install the NetApp Host Utilities package.
+Installing the NetApp Host Utilities package automatically installs the toolkit.
 This kit provides the sanlun

-utility, which helps you manage LUNs and HBAs.
+utility, which helps you manage LUNs and host bus adapters (HBAs).
 The sanlun

 command returns information about the LUNs mapped to your host, multipathing, and information necessary to create initiator groups.